qlik-oss/qlik-cloud-access-evaluator/README.md

 > **Note**
 > This application provides access information for users based on their assigned roles.
 It does this using a snapshot of role
-> permissions correct at time of release, and does not consider user entitlements as a factor when evaluating what the user can
+> permissions taken at time of release, and does not consider user entitlements as a factor when evaluating what the user can
 > access.
 Do not use this tool for audit or regulatory needs.

 The Access Evaluator is a Qlik Sense application built for Qlik Cloud, which helps